dimkanovikov/ImageCropper/README.md

 Using:
 -------------

-Use ImageCropper is easy.
+Use ImageCropper - it's easy.
 First you need to create instance and configure it:

 ```cpp
 // Create instance